August 1914 (novel): Later editions

 In 1984, a new version of the novel, much expanded, was published in an English translation by H.T.
 (Harry) Willetts.
-By this time Solzhenitsyn had been a resident of the USA for some years.
+By this time Solzhenitsyn had been a resident of the US for some years.
 He was able to publish chapters that had been suppressed while he was still living in Russia, given the Soviet censorship of literature, and to add material based on his extensive research at the library of the Hoover Institution.
 These included chapters on Vladimir Lenin, which were published separately as Lenin in Zurich, and several chapters dealing with Prime Minister Pyotr Stolypin, as well as with the background and personality of Stolypin's murderer, Dmitri Bogrov, and the suspected involvement of the Tsarist Secret Police in this assassination.

 Series

 At well over 800 pages, the novel constitutes the beginning of the Red Wheel series, continued ten years later with November 1916.

 Adaptations

 BBC Cymru Wales produced a two-hour radio version of the book for broadcast in August 2014, as part of the national observations of the centenary of the First World War.
 This was repeated on BBC Radio 3.